So-Called Holiday Loans are Simply Payday Loans Under a Different Name

 Christmas Loans are Merely Payday Loans with an Assumed Name

 These bad credit payday loans are issued to borrowers with poor credit, and this kind of lender will typically promise to forward the funds within 24 hours.
 So, what is the drawback?
 The drawback to a payday loan is the interest rate, which usually runs into triple digits.
+They’re not really something you would call cheap loans.
 Borrowers not only have to repay the amount that they borrowed, but they’ll have to do so with interest in just a few weeks.
 Lucky borrowers may receive a loan term with a payoff day that is several months down the road.

 If a borrower takes out a payday loan for $500 that’s due within two weeks and features a fee of $75, then this loan has an annual percentage rate, or APR, of 390 percent.
 The triple digit interest rate is a typical example of this type of loan.